box/developer.box.com/guides/authorization/custom-app-approval.md

 </ImageFrame>

 Submitting the application for approval will send an email to your enterprise's Primary Admin to approve the application.
+When a Box Admin approves or declines your request, you will get an email with the decision.
 More information on this process is available in our [support article on app authorization][app-auth].

 ## Manual Approval